lpopo0856/cryptohdwallet/README.md

 ### Initialize with CLI Tool

-Run the init command in your project directory:
+Run the init-wallet command in your project directory:

 ``` shell
 $   npm run init-wallet
 ```

-The cli tool will help you setup a **crypto-root-keys.json** file in the root directory of your project.
+The CLI tool will guide you through setting up a crypto-root-keys.json file in the root directory of your project.

 Usage